earchibong/devops_projects/kubenetes_04.md

 <br>

+## Create a Data file TO Pull Available Availability Zones FOr Use

-- Create a file : `data.tf` (This will pull the available AZs for use.)
+- Create a file : `data.tf`
 ```
 # get all available AZs in our region
 data "aws_availability_zones" "available_azs" {